Occupational therapy service

 The correct equipment can promote independence, encourage normal movement and may prevent further deterioration.

-We have a range of specialist equipment to help you, or your carer assist you, with everyday tasks.
-There is no charge for this.
+We have a range of specialist equipment to help you, or your carer help you, with everyday tasks.
+There's no charge for this.
 Alternatively, there are many everyday items - such as electric can openers and large handled cutlery - stocked by local stores which can make your life easier.
 We can give advice if you are thinking about making a purchase.

-Specialist items can range from small equipment to help with bathing or dressing, to larger equipment to help you get up and down stairs.
+Specialist items can range from small equipment to help with getting on and off the toilet, to larger equipment to help you get up and down stairs.

 Some examples of how equipment can help are: